s3782953/TicTacToe/README.md

 # TicTacToe

+A simple TicTacToe where a player can go up against a computer with the attempted difficulty setting installed

 ## Update 1:

 Overall reworked on the algorithm removed unnecessary code, made it much more simpler than last version, made comments for other users to be able to understand